EuniceNamkoong/Baltimore_City_Salary_Cluster_Analysis/README.md

 As shown in the graph, there are 4095 job titles within the entire public record data set that identify most similiar to cluster 1, 7535 for cluster 2, and 5586 for cluster 3.

 ### How can this information be used in practice?
-This information can be best used in practice when creating social and economic policies as well as any efforts that target specific hiring practices.
-Gross pay can indicate the potential for economic growth.
-If we wanted to target a specific community, we can look at the jobs in that are and see which cluster they fall under to better target policies for them.
+This information can be best used in practice when looking to gain insight on salaries for jobs in Baltimore City.
+If we wanted to target a group of similiar jobs within a sector, we can look at the which cluster they fall under to better target any types of policy efforts.

 ### What additional data might be useful for further analysis?
-Additional data such as hours that are worked per week could help differentiate is between higher pay due to overtime, minimum wages, or salaries in general.
+Additional data such as hours that are worked per week could help differentiate is between higher pay due to overtime, minimum wages, or position within the job.

 # Step by Step